kai-niemi/multiregion-demo/README.md

 ## Remarks

+Super regions is a mechanism for combining data domiciling with region survival.
+Only zone survival can use placement restrictions.
 To demonstrate region survival with super region data domiciling, you will need at least three regions per super region.

-Something in terms of:
+The reason is that each super region needs at least 3 subregions to survive the loss of one region, and each region should have 3 nodes for resilience and to honor placement constraints.
+If there’s not enough nodes in each region to satisfy the survival goal (replication factor of 3), then it will prioritize survival and place replicas outside the defined constraints, which would be a violation of placement constraints.
+In that case, you could end up with replicas for eu in us or ap regions or any combination there of.

+So: 3 super regions × 3 regions × 3 nodes = 27 nodes.

 | Super region | Region         | Zone            | Nodes | LB/clients |
 |:-------------|----------------|-----------------|-------|:-----------|